-Halloween is around the corner and parents are cringing at the thought of our kids coming home with all that candy!
+Halloween is around the corner and you might be cringing at the thought of your child coming home with a bag that candy!

-I would love to put a healthier spin on Halloween
+So as Halloween approaches, I feel compelled to put a healthier spin on Halloween.

-Secondly, who says treats have to contain unhealthy ingredients to taste good?
+Secondly, who says treats have to contain nutrient-lacking ingredients to taste good?
 As soon as Halloween season approaches store shelves are packed high with assorted candy and chocolate.
-I do salivate a little as I walk past them, often because I shop while hungry (bad idea), but I would prefer not to walk home with a box because I have no other choices.
+But there are other options!

 8 Healthier Halloween Treats (Edible)